cacttus/BR2/project/devlog.md

 # Mine City Devlog

+*3/15/20*

+* We need to adjust the size of the renderer in addition to the size of the screen quad.
+Rendering is done in multiple layers and steps and we need to adjust all viewports to correctly fit to the correct aspect ratio.

 *3/14/20*

 * We ran into the same problem as last time with Beziers.
 Endpoint ambiguity.
 Which segment am I in if I am in the endpoint?
 Prev, or next?
 The way to clear this up is